Rohit7Be/Rohit7Be/README.md

 </p>

 <p>
-  💡 I like to code, so I can create whatever I imagine.
+  💡 I like to code, turn ideas into reality, and break things just to fix them.
 </p>

 <p>